 “Did his shirt ride up?”

 “I wish we got a flash of abs.
 But when he moved into a galloping position on his horse, that cake popped.
-I just wanted to squeeezze-”
+I just wanted to squeeze—"

 “Does he have to be?”

-The fact that they were speaking such about venereal actions regarding Marquis Rimmins was highly concerning.
-He was a respectful lord at the age of twenty-eight, a gentleman eight years my senior who I’ve looked up to for several years.
+The fact that they were speaking so about venereal actions regarding Marquis Rimmins was highly concerning.
+He was a respectful lord at the age of twenty-eight, a gentleman eight years my senior whom I’ve looked up to for several years.
 And now my sisters were perversely obsessing over such a respectable man.

-They had gone on to call people as titles, such as male lead, female lead, villainess, supporting characters, and even cannon fodder.
+They had gone on to call people by titles, such as male lead, female lead, villainess, supporting characters, and even cannon fodder.
 I had even heard them refer to me as the ‘second male lead.’
-A frustrating notion that the only son of a ducal family was reduced to a backup option, in an unrequited love with a Baron’s daughter.
-But the fact that the ‘Male Lead’ was supposedly Marquise Rimmins, I had a hard time comparing myself to such a talent.
+A frustrating notion that the only son of a ducal family was reduced to a backup option in an unrequited love with a baron's daughter.
+But the fact that the ‘Male Lead’ was supposedly Marquise Rimmins made it hard for me to compare myself to such a talent.

 “What about Liviere?”
-My ears perked hearing my twin sister mention my name.
+My ears perked up at hearing my twin sister mention my name.

 “Well, it doesn’t feel good to have him end up as a loner…”